Digital Customer Experience Is Key Business Banking Priority This 2017

 Digital Customer Experience Is Key Business Banking Priority This 2017 1

-Yet in 2015, trade value was seen to decline.
-Commodity prices drove the decline in trade value, although trade volumes did grow in 2015 and 2016.
+Yet, in 2015, trade value declined.
+Commodity prices drove the decline, although trade volumes did grow in 2015 and 2016.
 Today, the financial industry is expecting global trade to return to growth.

 Read More:

-Factors such as the growth of the middle class in Asia and efforts in regional sectors such as the Saudi Vision 2030 and the Trade Facilitation Agreement negotiated by World Trade Organization members are spurring development.
-The year 2017, it seems, is forecast to be the year that global trade revives from its relatively short slump to continue to grow again.
+Factors such as the growth of the middle class in Asia and efforts in regional sectors, such as the Saudi Vision 2030 and the Trade Facilitation Agreement negotiated by World Trade Organization members, are spurring development.
+It seems that 2017 is forecast to be the year that global trade revived from its relatively short slump and continues to grow again.

-Amidst this, financial institutions such as HSBC focus on strategic priorities that leverage their strengths and create even better value for their clients.
+Amidst this, financial institutions such as HSBC focus on strategic priorities that leverage their strengths and create better client value.

 Prioritizing Digital Experience